 this link below is an easy way to read a medieval coin, plus there are links within this article to take you further into reading hammered coins… these two papers follow on from each other…. https://muddyheritage.co.uk/wp-content/uploads/2018/11/medieval-coin-ID.pdf http://www.bajr.org/BAJRGuides/38.%20PM%20Coin%20Identification/Introduction_to_post_medieval_coins_and_identification_guide_forarchaeologists.pdf

-From the earliest Saxon penny, this little coin has dominated our coinage, and right into the 21st Century, it is still going strong, values and designs have changed but the need for a small denomination coinage has always been needed …. http://www.ukdfd.co.uk/pages/Long-Cross-ennies/Long%20Cross%20Pennies%20P1.htm
+From the earliest Saxon coin, this humble penny as a coin, has dominated our coinage, and right into the 21st Century, it is still going strong, values and designs have changed but the need for a small denomination coinage has always been needed …. http://www.ukdfd.co.uk/pages/Long-Cross-ennies/Long%20Cross%20Pennies%20P1.htm